-- Accounting period change checkbox.
+- GILTI included on federal return.
+If you included global intangible low-taxed income on your federal return, check this box. - Accounting period change checkbox.
 Check this box only if both of the following apply: - The excise tax return covers a period of less than 12 months; and - The short-period return is due to a qualified change in accounting period per IRC §§441 to 444.